dmalorny/project-euler/Sources/ProjectEuler/Documentation.docc/Problems001-025.md

 2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.

-What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?
+What is the smallest positive number that is evenly divisible (divisiblw with no remainder) by all of the numbers from 1 to 20?

 ## Problem 6